 Jacob Dodds received a Bachelor of Architecture, with an emphasis in Architecture History, from the Illinois Institute of Technology.
 A member of Dirk Denison Architects since 2007, he devotes most of his free time to personal study and to keepin' it real.
 He and his wife live happily on the south side of Chicago.

-John Zacherle, AIA, LEED-AP graduated from Virginia Tech (Go Hokies!) with a Bachelors of Architecture with a minor in Industrial Design.
+John Zacherle, AIA, LEED-AP graduated from Virginia Tech (Go Hokies!) with a Bachelors of Architecture and a minor in Industrial Design.
 Originally from the rolling hills of Virginia, he has made the flat lands of Chicago his home since graduating college and has been a member of DDA since 2008.
 When not architect-ing, John dabbles in photography, and product design.

 Tyler Waldorf received a Bachelor of Science in Architectural Engineering from the University of Kansas and a Master of Architecture from the Illinois Institute of Technology.
 Tyler is a midwesterner at heart and enjoys the many great things Chicago has to offer.
 In his free time, he enjoys cooking, traveling, and taking in a good show.